Ko11e/Bogardens-blacksmith/README.md

 ### Bugs
 #### Fixed Buges
-- Many of the images that I received has very large and had hard time compressing.
+- It was difficult to compress many of the received images due to their large size.

-- A error on the Products page had a error was found when running [the W3C validator].
-A extra < /section > was on one of the line, that now is removed.
+- An extra closing < /section > tag was removed from the Products page, which was causing an error that was found when running the W3C validator.

-- The user is able to send the form without sending writing a message in the textarea.
-I don't know if this is possible to fix.
+- The form can be submitted by the user without writing a message in the textarea.
+Although the bug has been fixed, the user can still submit the form by simply entering a dot.
+I'm unsure if there is a way to fix this issue.

 #### Unfixed Buges